pengwei715/Machine-Learning-Projects/hw3/README.md

 #### Results

 The result of all models, contains information of which trainging data used, which testing data used, every score of different metrics at K.

+#### main.py

+Go through every model, every parament, every training data to build the model, and generate the results and graphs with the testing data.

 ## Authors